Kintyre/ksconf/docs/source/dyn/cli.rst

     borrowed from the Unix System V concept where many services natively read their config files from '/etc/*.d' directories.)

-    THE PROBLEM:

-    In a typical enterprise deployment of Splunk, a single app can easily have multiple logical sources of configuration:  (1) The upstream app developer, (2) local developer app-developer adds organization-specific customizations or fixes, (3) splunk admin tweaks the inappropriate 'indexes.conf' settings, and (4) custom knowledge objects added by your subject matter experts.
-Ideally we'd like to version control these, but doing so is complicated because normally you have to manage all 4 of these logical layers in one 'default' folder.
-(Splunk requires that app settings be located either in 'default' or 'local'; and managing local files with version control leads to merge conflicts; so effectively, all version controlled settings need to be in 'default', or risk merge conflicts.)
-So when a new upstream version is released, someone has to manually upgrade the app being careful to preserve all custom configurations.
-    The solution provided by the 'combine' functionality is that all of these logical sources can be stored separately in their own physical directories allowing changes to be managed independently.
-(This also allows for different layers to be mixed-and-matched by selectively including which layers to combine.)
-While this doesn't completely remove the need for a human to review app upgrades, it does lower the overhead enough that updates can be pulled in more frequently, thus reducing the divergence potential.
-(Merge frequently.)

-    NOTES:

-    The 'combine' command is similar to running the 'merge' subcommand recursively against a set of directories.
-One key difference is that this command will gracefully handle non-conf files intelligently too.

-    EXAMPLE:

-        Splunk_CiscoSecuritySuite/
-        ├── README
-        ├── default.d
-        │   ├── 10-upstream
-        │   │   ├── app.conf
-        │   │   ├── data
-        │   │   │   └── ui
-        │   │   │       ├── nav
-        │   │   │       │   └── default.xml
-        │   │   │       └── views
-        │   │   │           ├── authentication_metrics.xml
-        │   │   │           ├── cisco_security_overview.xml
-        │   │   │           ├── getting_started.xml
-        │   │   │           ├── search_ip_profile.xml
-        │   │   │           ├── upgrading.xml
-        │   │   │           └── user_tracking.xml
-        │   │   ├── eventtypes.conf
-        │   │   ├── macros.conf
-        │   │   ├── savedsearches.conf
-        │   │   └── transforms.conf
-        │   ├── 20-my-org
-        │   │   └── savedsearches.conf
-        │   ├── 50-splunk-admin
-        │   │   ├── indexes.conf
-        │   │   ├── macros.conf
-        │   │   └── transforms.conf
-        │   └── 70-firewall-admins
-        │       ├── data
-        │       │   └── ui
-        │       │       └── views
-        │       │           ├── attacks_noc_bigscreen.xml
-        │       │           ├── device_health.xml
-        │       │           └── user_tracking.xml
-        │       └── eventtypes.conf

-    Commands:

-        cd Splunk_CiscoSecuritySuite
-        ksconf combine default.d/* --target=default

     positional arguments:
       source                The source directory where configuration files will be merged from.
 When multiple sources directories are